Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 Molting Of A Tarantula

-During the molting process, your tarantula requires extra attention.
-If your tarantula refuses to eat, acts listless, and lies on its back with its legs in the air, it is indicating that it is proceeding with molting.
-But why a tarantula actually molts?
-The process of molting is a self-transformational process required for the growth of tarantula.
+When it lies on its back with its legs in the air, it is actively starting the molting process.
+But why does a tarantula molt?
+The process of molting is a self-transformational process required for the growth of a tarantula.

 During this procedure, the tarantula’s skin is sensitive, so avoid coming into contact with any insects at all.
 You should give your tarantula at least a week to solidify its carapace before serving it.
-The rate of molting in spiders diminishes dramatically with age; in mature males, it may not happen at all, and in adult females, it may happen as infrequently as once a year.
+As spiders age, they molt less frequently.
+Mature males may stop molting entirely, while adult females might molt only once a year.

 Interesting Facts About Zebra Tarantula